mcfletch/audiodatasets/README.rst

 From a command prompt::

-    $ pip install --user audiodatasets
+    $ pip install audiodatasets
     # this will download 100+GB and then unpack it on disk, it will take a while...
     $ audiodatasets-download

 Creating MFCC data-files::

     # this will generate Multi-frequency Cepestral Coefficient (MFCC) summaries for the
-    # audio datasets (and download them if that hasn't been done)
+    # audio datasets (and download them if that hasn't been done).
+This isn't necessary
+    # if you are doing only raw-audio processing
     $ audiodatasets-preprocess

 Playing some audio::